Hydration: Are You Drinking Enough Water?

 So, bottom line, drinking water is not some great weight loss drug.

-But curiously, if you are trying to lose weight, some researchers found that if the water, instead of being in a glass beside your food, is actually inside your food,
+But curiously, if you are trying to lose weight, some researchers found that if the water, instead of being in a glass beside your food, is actually inside your food, that might help you lose weight.

+So here's how one famous study from the 90s tested this out.
 They gave some people a glass of water to drink with a small portion of chicken casserole as an appetizer.

+I know, chicken casserole, it was the dines, all the rage.
 Another group got the casserole, but this time the glass of water was kind of poured on top of it.

-Everyone gobbled up their apps and then The researchers carefully measured how much each group ate afterwards for the main course.
+It was prepared as a chicken casserole soup.
+Everyone gobbled up their apps and then the researchers carefully measured how much each group ate.

-It turned out that the people who'd had the casserole soup, well, they ended up eating less at their main meal, about 100 calories less.
+It turned out that the people who'd had the casserole soup, well, they ended up eating less at their main meal.
+About 100 calories less.

 Now, Holly says this isn't a watertight formula for weight loss, but there is a group of studies suggesting that when food is packed with water, we might end up eating fewer calories overall.